Remseck: Rail

 Since 1999, Remseck is connected to Stuttgart via line U14 (Remseck – Stuttgart Hauptbahnhof – Heslach Vogelrain) of the Stadtbahn, which is a part of the Verkehrs- und Tarifverbund Stuttgart.
-There are four stops on Remseck territory.
+There are four stops on Remseck territory.Since 2017, the line U12 connects Remseck to Stuttgart.

 Bus

 There are four bus lines (402, 403, 404, and 405) operating just in Remseck plus several lines connecting Remseck with Ludwigsburg, Waiblingen and other nearby cities.
 At weekends, the night-time bus N43 also stops in Remseck.

 Media

 Several media, including the Ludwigsburger Kreiszeitung and the Stuttgarter Zeitung, report on events in Remseck.
 The local weekly newspaper Remseck Woche is released every Thursday and the Pattonville Info every other week.

 Culture and contemporary life

 Museums

 The “Radiomuseum” in Aldingen displays radios from 1924 to today.
 The “Heimatstube”, located in Nekarrems, presents peasant life in the region, including a shoemaker’s workshop.
 In the “Dorfschmiede” in Neckargröningen, visitors can try forging in the blacksmith’s shop.